 For grades 3-8, a demerit/referral system called the Tiger Card is used.
 Students are given a signature by any teacher who witnesses an infraction.
 Any staff member can give signatures to any student.
 Students can receive multiple signatures in a day.
 The Tiger Card, to which is attached a list of missing assignments, requires a weekly parent signature.
 Extracurricular activities may be jeopardized by frequent misbehavior, and repeated detentions will result in suspension from school.
-Demerits will refresh at the end of each quarter unless 10 or more are accumulated in 1 quarter.
-At 10+ demerits in a quarter, there will then be a parent meeting and a student behavior plan put into place.
-If the student makes progress the following quarter and does not accumulate 10+ demerits, the following quarter they will have a refreshed Tiger Card.
-Procedure for fifth signatures:
+Demerits will refresh at the end of each quarter.
+Students that consistently earn demerits for the same or similar infractions may be put on a behavior plan.